Xaralampos-Makridhs/PHP-Course/README.md

 ## Contact for Questions or Suggestions

-If you have any questions or would like to suggest improvements or corrections to my repository, please feel free to contact me via email at makridhs.xaralampos@gmail.com.
+If you have any questions or would like to suggest improvements or corrections to my repository, please feel free to contact me via email at: makridhs.xaralampos@gmail.com.

 ---